Kim Jones Is Moving To Dior Homme

 This article was originally published on January 17, 2018.

-home gig.
-On Thursday, Kim Jones, artistic director of Louis Vuitton men's, will add his name to that list.
-The designer announced his departure, via WWD, which will take effect following his fall 2018 show in Paris.
-Cue the world's smallest violin playing for the hypebeasts across the globe.

-But really, Jones departure signals the end of an era for the French maison.
-For the past six years, Jones, previously of British luxury goods label Dunhill, found the voice of Vuitton's men's line, adding to it his own personal flare for luxury fashion that cross-pollinates across high- and street-level trends.
-Jones was appointed by then-creative director Marc Jacobs in 2011, but his arguably strongest collections were those that happened most recently, from spring 2017 to now, which saw monogrammed chokers, a Supreme collaboration, and the revival of vintage motifs found on hundred-year-old trunks and cases.
+Jones' departure, announced via WWD, signals the end of an era for Louis Vuitton.
+For the past seven years, Jones, previously of British luxury goods label Dunhill, transformed Vuitton's men's line, adding to it his own personal flare for luxury fashion that cross-pollinates across high- and street-level trends.
+Jones was appointed by then-creative director Marc Jacobs in 2011, but his arguably strongest collections were those that happened most recently, from SS17 to now, which saw monogrammed chokers, a Supreme collaboration, and the revival of vintage motifs found on hundred-year-old trunks and cases.

 "It has been a huge privilege to work with Kim," said Vuitton chairman and chief executive officer Michael Burke, in a statement confirming the news.
 "His ability to set trends is impeccable, and his talent and determination have ensured that Louis Vuitton is firmly placed as the leading brand in luxury men’s wear today.
 All of us who have been fortunate to work with Kim wish him continued success in his next venture."
 Considering Jones can be lauded as the mastermind behind some of the brand's most successful and mainstream collaborations, he's absolutely right.
 Jones echoed the statement in an Instagram post where he thanked his Vuitton team and collaborators throughout the years.